qgrid/qgrid.github.io/source/feature/data-columns.md

 Approximately, the code above means that the most left position will get the column `already being added` to the column list, then the column with `the lowest index` but more then zero, the column that has the lowest position in the `TypeScript code` and finally the column with the lowest position in the `HTML template`.

-## Control column visibility through the structural directives
+## Column visibility & structural directives

 The q-grid allows to utilize structural directives(starts with `*` in Angular) to control column visibility.